goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-I'll be happy to help you understand this research paper on "Fast Inference from Transformers via Speculative Decoding."
-Let me provide a high-level summary first.

-## Brief Summary

 This paper introduces "speculative decoding," a technique to accelerate inference from large autoregressive Transformer models without changing their architecture, training procedure, or output distribution.

 The key insight is that language modeling often contains easier subtasks that can be approximated by smaller, more efficient models.
 The authors use these smaller models to "speculate" on the next few tokens that the larger model would generate, and then run the larger model in parallel to verify these speculations.